rsgrafx/TestingTalk/README.md

 ## Mix Applications

+`mix` is Elixir's go to build tool for app management.
+It comes pre built with testing functionality.
+Its not tied specifically to ExUnit.
+If there is any other testing framework you can simply drop it in and write your tests in it.

 When you create an new app - A `test` folder already setup with a `test_helper.exs` file in it.
 You can put some logic in this file but mostly it's there for mission critical directives such as

 `ExUnit.start()` or `Application.ensure_all_started(:your_fav_testing_helper_app)`

-`mix` is Elixir's go to build tool for app management.
-It comes pre built with testing functionality to see that.
-Its not tied specifically to ExUnit.
-If there is any other testing framework you can simply drop it in and write your tests in it.
+In a new mix app.
+Everything is already preconfigured.

+`mix test`

 ### What's possible via `mix test` interface quick list